umaxtu/kOS-Sublime/README.md

 ===========

-Simple [Sublime 3](http://www.sublimetext.com/3) plugin to ease in creation of [KerboScript](https://github.com/Nivekk/KOS) files.
-It highlights most of the keywords and offers some completions.
+Simple [Sublime 3](http://www.sublimetext.com/3) plugin to ease in creation of [KerboScript](https://github.com/Nivekk/KOS) files used by kOS in the most awesome thing known as [Kerbal Space Program](http://kerbalspaceprogram.com).
+It highlights most of the keywords / control structures and offers some completions as well.

 Usage
 =====